Manage Customer Keys with Google Cloud KMS

 The key, not the key version, handles decryption.

-• If your Google Cloud KMS configuration requires it, use Accessible Services from GCP from Atlas IP addresses and the public IP addresses or DNS hostnames of your cluster nodes so that Atlas can communicate with your KMS.
+If your Google Cloud KMS configuration requires it, create Access Levels from GCP for Atlas IP addresses and the public IP addresses or DNS hostnames of your cluster nodes so that Atlas can communicate with your KMS.
 If the node IP addresses change, you must update your configuration to avoid connectivity interruptions.

 Tip